Peter Dickinson: Writer

 The Kin (1998) made the Whitbread Award shortlist.

 City of Gold and other stories from the Old Testament (Gollancz, 1980), illustrated by Michael Foreman, was a "radical" retelling of 33 stories, according to the retrospective online Carnegie Medal citation.
 "It is set in a time before the Bible was written down, when its stories where handed from generation to generation by the spoken word."
 Illustrator Foreman was highly commended runner-up for the Library Association's companion Kate Greenaway Medal.

-A pair of alternative history novels, King and Joker (1976) and Skeleton-in-Waiting (1989), are based on the premise that Prince Albert Victor, Duke of Clarence (1864–1892) survives and ultimately reigns as Victor I of England.
+A pair of alternative history novels, King and Joker (1976) and Skeleton-in-Waiting (1989), are based on the premise that Prince Albert Victor, Duke of Clarence and Avondale (1864–1892) survives and ultimately reigns as King Victor I of the United Kingdom.

 The biennial Hans Christian Andersen Award conferred by the International Board on Books for Young People is the highest recognition available to a writer or illustrator of children's books.
 Dickinson was one of five finalists for the writing award in 2000 (and the British nominee in 1988 as well).

 A collection of his own previously published and new poetry, The Weir: Poems by Peter Dickinson, was published on the occasion of his 80th birthday in 2007, as a gift from his four children.

 His last works were Earth and Air (Small Beer Press, 2012), and In the Palace of the Khans (Peter Dickinson Books, 2012).
 The former continues the "Tales of Elemental Spirits" whose first two volumes Water and Fire comprise stories by both Dickinson and Robin McKinley.

 Dickinson's literary archive is one of those in Seven Stories, the National Centre for Children's Books.